sawauua/Consensus-on-Wikidata/interview_questions.md

-1. Background questions:
++Background questions:
-1.1.
-Can you briefly describe your involvement with Wikidata?
+-+Can you briefly describe your involvement with Wikidata?
 1.2 How long have you been an editor?
 How much time do you dedicate to it weekly?
 1.3 Which tasks do/did you usually perform?
 1.4 What is your “rank” as an editor?
 What possibilities and obligations come with it?